The Best Dog Food For Lhasa Apsos

 Protein

 Adult Lhasa Apsos need 18% protein, pregnant/nursing dogs and puppies need 22%.
 Most dog foods have more protein than needed, which is wasted as urine.
-High-protein grain-free foods may contain plant-based proteins linked to heart disease in dogs.
+High-protein, grain-free foods may contain plant-based proteins linked to heart disease in dogs.

 Fat

 Fat is good for dogs.
 It makes food taste better, provides energy, and helps skin, coat, and organs.
-Adult dogs need 5% fat, pregnant/nursing dogs and puppies need 8%.
+Adult dogs need 5% fat, pregnant/nursing dogs need 8%, and puppies need 8%.
 Most dog foods have higher fat levels, so be aware of the fat percentage and calories.
-Lhasa Apsos should have 12-16% fat.
+Lhasa Apsos should have 12–16% fat.

 Carbohydrates